NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 Allows users to set case sorting priority.
 The default sort setting sorts the cases 'by presence' under 'Basic' sort settings.
 To change sorting click on the 'Cases' tab.

-Then click the second option ‘by consequence’ to change the sorting.
+Then click the second option `by consequence` to change the sorting.
 The clustering reloads with the new sorting.

 To perform an advanced sorting, click 'Advanced' on the 'Sort Case Priority' menu as shown below.